MagmCode/notinfi/README.md

 # Fuse - Admin template and Starter project for Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) 12.2.4.
+Node 16.19.0

 ## Development server